AhmedEissa0/Vision-X_Login-Page/README.md

 And also, it can fetch the directory of that py code automatic even fetches the username of the pc automatic also.

+I were also responsible for some tasks with PyQt6 and the machine vision product.

 ---------------------------------Full_Code-----------------------------

 {